deathbeam/autocomplete.nvim/README.md

 # autocomplete.nvim
-Very simple and minimal autocompletion for cmdline and LSP with signature help.
+Very simple and minimal autocompletion for cmdline and buffer using LSP and treesitter with signature help.

 Originally I made this just for my dotfiles as I did not needed most of stuff existing plugins provided I had some issues with the ones that were close to what I wanted so as a learning exercise I decided to try and